-To learn more about the field of HR, go to the WetFeet Web site (http://wetfeet.com/Careers-and-Industries/Industries/Human-Resources.aspx#jobdescriptions) and read the page "Human Resources Overview."
+To learn more about the field of HR, go to the WetFeet Web site (http://wetfeet.com/Careers-and-Industries/Industries/Human-Resources (Human Resources Overview."
 Then answer these questions:

 - 1. What is the human resources field like? - 2.
 What do HR professionals like about their jobs?
 What do they dislike? - 3.
 Are job prospects in the HR field positive or negative?
 Which HR areas will experience the fastest growth? - 4.
 Based on the job descriptions posted, which specific HR job would you want?